 We understand that talking to someone in person can be more beneficial and as a result we have several contacts for all of your election questions and inquiries.

-Colin is our current Chair of the Board of Directors.
-He's also able to take your questions - and he's been through the elections process a couple of times himself.
-Reach out to him at email@example.com
+Nick is our current Chair of the Board of Directors.
+He’s also able to take your questions – and he’s been through the elections process a couple of times himself.
+Reach out to him at firstname.lastname@example.org

 Nomination Packages for 2016 Elections